 My father, first and foremost, was the biggest one.
 He couldn’t really afford childcare so I would go to the gym with him and watch him train.
 He was a professional boxer as well.
 I would stand around, hit the bag, hit the speed bag and just watch.
 I soaked it all up and I fell in love with the sport.
 Unfortunately at first he was like, “Nah, stick to school and play basketball, baseball and that stuff,” but I kept pushing and pushing, “Let me box.
 Let me box,” and finally he said, “All right, put the gloves on, let’s see what you got.”
 I haven’t looked back since.

-You were a multi-sport player in high school?
+Were you a multi-sport athlete in high school?

 I was.
 I played basketball, tennis, and ran cross country.
 I pretty much did what he would allow me to do because boxing took up so much time and effort.

 Were there a lot of girls boxing where you grew up in Texas?

 There were maybe a few of us girls that grew up fighting and we would fight each other at least once a month, just to get in there and say we were competing.
 My father would drive hours to see if I could get a fight on the weekends in the local clubs, but we couldn’t.
 It was difficult.
 I would maybe fight a couple of times a year in big tournaments, but it was hard growing up.
 Once I turned about 15, 16, we started traveling to the national tournaments and that’s when I started getting exposure and more experience.

 Why was it hard to get fights?

 There weren’t too many of us around.
 It wasn’t really common.
 Boxing wasn’t too popular where I was growing up as far as females doing it.
 So it was difficult.
 My sparring partners were all men.
 So, we had to be tough and stick it out, but it was difficult.
 Now, it’s getting a lot more exposure as far as women’s boxing goes.
 You see it on TV now.
 I think we’re going in the right direction.